andrewkflui/ALUDemo/README.md

 4. The first step is PC > MAR, which is shown on the left.
 Press a button once to execute this step.
 Show that MAR is now 000.
 5. The next step MEM[MAR] > MDR is shown.
 Press the signal button to execute, show MDR is changed from 000 to 901.
 6. The next step is MDR > IR.
 Press the signal button to execute and show that 901 is loaded into IR.
-I will stop here and hopefully this is enough to give you an idea.
+I also stop here now and this should be enough to give you an idea.